 You’re free to talk about what you want and how you want to.

-This diversity makes vlogging very appealing for both creators and consumers.
+This diversity makes vlogging very appealing to both creators and consumers.
 People feel free to express themselves while at the same time they feel close and connected to others.

 3. It’s Relatively Easy to Start